inveniosoftware/dictdiffer/README.md

 assert reverted == first
 ```

+### Why I built it?

+I decided to make revision history mechanism in [dbpatterns.com](http://dbpatterns.com) for documents.
+Documents are storing in MongoDB,
+so I was needed a dictionary differ that diffs two dictionary and reverts back changes.

 ### Contribution & Tests

 After your changes, you could run the tests to ensure everything is